fenago/kafka-training/labs/lab6.5/README.md

 Welcome to the session 6 lab 5.
 The work for this lab is done in `~/kafka-training/lab6.5`.
 In this lab, you are going to implement a thread per consumer.

-Please refer to the [Kafka course notes](https://goo.gl/a4kk5b) for any updates or changes to this lab.

-Find the latest version of this lab [here](https://gist.github.com/RichardHightower/6ea515847dd63d524dfc855771ff70e6).

 ## Lab Thread per consumer